 Advertisement

-“Many people are told that acne, hair growth or other PCOS symptoms are just something they have to live with, but this isn’t the case,” reassures Dr. Zuponcic. ”Safe, effective therapies are available and you deserve a chance to look and feel your best.”
+“You may be told that acne, hair growth or other PCOS symptoms are just something you have to live with, but this isn’t the case,” reassures Dr. Zuponcic. ”Safe, effective therapies are available and you deserve a chance to look and feel your best.”

 Advertisement